ros2/design/articles/external_qos_file.md

 Instead of having different ways of externally specifying QoS for the different entities, it would be good to have a standardized way to select QoS settings.

+Here are different mechanism added in different packages:

+- rosbag2 has an ad-hoc mechanism to override QoS profiles when recording or doing playback ([docs](https://index.ros.org/doc/ros2/Tutorials/Ros2bag/Overriding-QoS-Policies-For-Recording-And-Playback/)).
+- Image pipeline nodes use some parameters to allow changing some of the policies ([PR](https://github.com/ros-perception/image_pipeline/pull/521)).
+- Ouster drivers also use some parameters to allow changing some policies ([PR](https://github.com/ros-drivers/ros2_ouster_drivers/pull/26)).
+- Gazebo ROS packages allows configuring QoS profiles of the plugins in the SDF file ([issue](https://github.com/ros-simulation/gazebo_ros_pkgs/issues/1079)).

 ## QoS file format

 DDS uses the concept of QoS profiles, in which each profile has a name.